"If your compassion does not include yourself, it is incomplete."

 1. It is ok if you cannot feel compassion for the other person yet

 My coach helped me realize that I can give myself permission to be.
 To feel what I feel.
-To be in this unresolved, but protected situation.
-As I am protecting myself from any further (emotional) harm from my friend, I am currently not in touch with her knowing that she asked to talk.
 And it was so relieving to give myself permission to do this - esp. if we are women, we tend to comply and follow other`s expectations.
-But only you know your wellbeing best and are responsible for your wellbeing - so I knew, if I am exposed to her again, it is my "fault" if I am hurt again given past experiences repeatedly.
 Don`t add more pain to the current pain by judging yourself for not "being ready or capable enough" to forgive yet or act with more compassion.
 Don`t let yourself be pulled down by external expectations - only you know what is the right pace for you.

 2. If you work on having compassion with yourself first, this skill will be trained for compassion with others

 As we know, all starts with us.
 If we can`t love ourselves, then we can`t love others.
 If we have a dominant Inner Critic, we are likely also criticizing others (without knowing because the Critic`s voice is so common in our head).
 So if we can`t be compassionate with ourselves, it is also hard to be compassionate with others, without feeling like a dying altruistic martyr.
-So judging myself for my weak compassion for others who hurt me can only be detrimental, while I just could focus within.
+So judging ourselves for our weak compassion for others who hurt us can only be detrimental, while we just could focus within.
 What is it that I need?
 How can I take care of myself?
 How can I be my own compassionate friend?
 What thoughts and perspectives are supporting my wellbeing?
-Focussing on myself gives me back my power to what I can control as focussing on something that is out of my control.
+Focussing on ourselves gives us back our power to what we can control as focussing on something that is out of our control.

 3. Be your own hero of your story

-we can see the bigger scheme of things, which may help us detach a little more from day-to-day hick-ups and give us an empowering view on our challenges
+we can see the bigger scheme of things, which may help us detach a little more from day-to-day hiccups and give us an empowering view on our challenges

 we can be proud of us and our journey, esp. through our personal hardships